sachieko/shukumei/README.md

 * Random: Roll a number of dice with a # of sides given by the user, with a maximum of 1000000.
 * Help: `/help` commands have been created and recommended if you aren't sure how to use Shukumei!

+Additional Features

-Rolls have indexes to help players track which dice they wish to keep.
+- Rolls have indexes to help players track which dice they wish to keep.
+- Certain info is logged to help GMs track information they want to.

 ### Commands in Development